-‘Sustainable initiative of the year’ award
+‘Sustainable initiative of the Year’ award

-With a huge positive uptake of climate consciousness around the world, this prize seeks to reward the best example of a sustainable initiative –provide evidence to show how working in environmentally friendly ways does not have to sacrifice economic productivity.
+With a huge positive uptake of climate consciousness around the world, this prize seeks to reward the best example of a sustainable initiative – provide evidence to show how working in environmentally friendly ways does not have to sacrifice economic productivity.

 PAST WINNERS: